robertsamples/meltcalc/README.md

 `pnpm build` produces the SPA in `dist/public`, its shell in `dist/template` and a Nitro server in `.output`; `pnpm preview` runs the built server. `pnpm lint` is Biome; formatting is Prettier via `pnpm format`.

+You can also open an issue with the information for a hotend or material you wish to add (see raw data that is needed

 ## Layout